Classic Series Debut

 - Perpetual Frowner: The only time we see his Simeon form so much as smirk is right after he proves his point about not having a body.

 - Pet the Dog: Subverted.
-The Great Intelligence the time to say goodbye to Ms Kizlet before wiping her memories, rather than doing it there and then, but given that he's still erasing her entire life, this can hardly be called an act of compassion.
+The Great Intelligence takes the time to say goodbye to Ms Kizlet before wiping her memories, rather than doing it there and then, but given that he's still erasing her entire life, this can hardly be called an act of compassion.

 - Soft-Spoken Sadist: After taking Simeon's appearance, the Great Intelligence never so much as raises his voice, always speaking in a low, chilling tone that displays his immense cruelty.